 Due to the pandemic, we have limited our volunteer opportunities in order to keep our families and volunteers safe.
-All of our volunteer opportunities are currently suspended, with the exception of the Richmond CASA program.
+Most of our volunteer opportunities are currently suspended, with the exception of the Richmond CASA program.
 CASA volunteers are continuing to work cases while following statewide orders, as well as social distancing guidelines from the CDC and WHO.
-CASA volunteers are continuing to work cases by checking in with families by phone and video chat or conducting socially-distanced visits.
+CASA volunteers are continuing to check in with families by phone and video chat or conducting socially-distanced visits.
 We are currently recruiting new CASA volunteers, and have moved our interviews and training to an online format.
 Visit Be a Richmond CASA Volunteer for more information.

 Become a CASA (Court Appointed Special Advocate):